Three Phase Bergeron Model

 C m o d e = T - 1 C [ T ]

-For each of single phase modal lines, travel time can be found and simulation time step, T , selected according to them (Note: in discrete system simulation adjusted time steps can only be integer multiples of T).
+For each single phase modal line, travel time can be found and a simulation time step, T, selected according to them (Note: in a discrete system, simulation adjusted time steps can only be integer multiples of T).

 Representation of the lossless three phase power line can be expanded to model losses by adding series conductors' resistances and ground resistance.